seladb/PcapPlusPlus/README.md

 1. run the **configure-linux.sh** script from PcapPlusPlus main directory
 2. If you'd like to compile it with PF_RING please follow the instructions in the "PF_RING support" section above and type "y" in "Compile PcapPlusPlus with PF_RING?"
+3. If you'd like to compile it with DPDK please follow the instructions in the "DPDK support" section above and type "y" in "Compile PcapPlusPlus with DPDK?"
-2. Run **make all** from PcapPlusPlus main directory
+4. Run **make all** from PcapPlusPlus main directory
-3. This should compile all libraries, unit-tests and examples
+5. This should compile all libraries, unit-tests and examples

 *On Mac OS X:*